Homemade Caesar Dressing (No Mayo!)

 Best Olive Oil for Salad Dressing

 -Make sure you use high quality extra virgin olive oil when making this recipe.
-In turn, it’ll yield a high quality salad dressing and will ensure that the olive oil remains in liquid form when refrigerated.
+You’ll have a high-quality salad dressing that will remain in liquid form when refrigerated.
+(Cheap olive oil can actually solidify in the fridge.)

 –Lucini olive oil is a high-quality brand that I like to use.